vijayrajpanchall/matic-docs/docs/supernets/design/assets/erc/erc20.md

 ## ChildERC20

-`ChildERC20` is a token standard that allows developers to create fungible tokens on the Polygon network's childchain.
+`ChildERC20` is a token standard that allows developers to create fungible tokens on the childchain.
 It is based on the ERC-20 standard and offers similar functionality.
 To create a new ChildERC20 token, developers can use the `ChildERC20` contract as a template and deploy it on the childchain.
 The contract requires a name, symbol, and number of decimals to determine the minimum unit of the token.

 `ChildERC20` tokens are minted and burned on the childchain through the corresponding `ERC20Predicate` contract.
-This ensures that the supply of tokens on the Ethereum network and the Polygon network remains in sync.
+This ensures that the supply of tokens on the rootchain and the childchain remains in sync.
 The ERC20Predicate contract also allows for the transfer of tokens between the two networks.

 ## NativeERC20

 `NativeERC20` is the native token contract used on Polygon Supernets.
-It is designed for the Polygon network and offers fast and inexpensive transactions. `NativeERC20` is deployed on the network's rootchain and is managed through the System contract.
+It is designed for the childchain and offers fast and inexpensive transactions. `NativeERC20` is deployed on the network's rootchain and is managed through the System contract.
 It can be minted and burned by the Predicate contract.

-`NativeERC20Mintable` is the contract used to create and manage NativeMintable tokens, which are non-fungible tokens that represent assets on the Polygon network.
+`NativeERC20Mintable` is the contract used to create and manage NativeMintable tokens, which are non-fungible tokens that represent assets on the childchain.
 These tokens can be managed through the NativeBridge contract and transferred between the Polygon and Ethereum networks. `NativeERC20` offers similar functionality to the ERC-20 standard, including the ability to transfer tokens between addresses, approve others to spend tokens on your behalf, and check your balance.

 ### EIP1559Burn